fennadew/minor-vangogh/README.md

 The app shows a floor plan for each floor and the paintings of the tour are shown on it.
 The paintings are in a list underneath the map with their name and number.
 The number op the painting is also shown on the map.
 The first painting is extra large indicated on the map.
 When you scroll through to the next painting, that one will be enlarged on the map.

 In the future we would like the visitor to be able to see where he is in the building.
 We faked that in the app for now.
 We would also want to be able to give them instructions on where to go.

+<b>I was in charge of the tour page.
+You can checkout the </b>[code here](https://github.com/fennadew/minor-vangogh/blob/master/src/components/Map.js)

 ### Testing